kli-lalala/Dual-Teacher/README.md

 </p>

-Our paper and code will be release soon.
+Our code will be release soon.

 ## Citation